MohadBagheri/ai-governance-risk-assessment/docs/03-control-measures.md

 - Some keyword-driven inflation may remain difficult to detect, especially when resumes appear superficially aligned with the job description.
 - Human reviewers may not consistently identify weak evidence behind high scores.

+## Risk 4: Limited explainability of candidate scoring

+**Control objective:** Reduce the risk of candidate scoring without clear, understandable, and sufficiently documented reasons.

+### Proposed controls

+- Each score should include the main contributing factors that influenced the output.
+- When the system’s explanation is insufficient, the case should be flagged for mandatory human review.
+- Outputs that cannot be meaningfully explained should not be used as the sole basis for screening decisions.

+### Implementation notes

+- The system’s explanation should be displayed alongside each score.
+- When the system’s explanation is weak or insufficient, HR should manually review the case.
+- Review outcomes should be documented for traceability.

+### Residual concern

+- Some explanations may appear convincing without being sufficiently informative.
+- HR reviewers may still accept weak explanations without sufficient challenge.
+- Complete explainability may not always be achievable.

+## Risk 5: Excessive processing or retention of personal data

+**Control objective:** Reduce the processing, storage, or transfer of unnecessary personal information.

+### Proposed controls
+- Only information necessary for early-stage screening should be processed by the system.
+- Access to candidate resume data should be limited to authorized personnel only.
+- Unnecessary personal identifiers should be masked, excluded, or not retained where feasible.
+- Personal data should not be shared with third-party tools unless there is a documented and justified need.
+- A defined retention period should be established for candidate data used by the system.

+### Implementation notes

+- HR and system owners should define what information is necessary for screening before deployment.
+- Access permissions should be role-based and limited to those directly involved in the process.
+- Data retention and deletion rules should be documented and applied consistently.
+- Any use of third-party services should be reviewed before deployment to assess privacy implications.

+### Residual concern

+- Some personal information may still appear in free-text resumes even when it is not needed for screening.
+- Complete removal of sensitive or non-essential signals may be difficult in practice.
+- Third-party processing may still introduce additional privacy and data protection risk.